ballerina-platform/blog/_posts/2025-11-11-announcing-ballerina-2201.11.0-swan-lake-update-13.md

 ## Workspace

 Multi-package [workspaces](https://ballerina.io/learn/workspaces/) allows organizing related Ballerina packages in a unified structure, supporting the monorepo architecture.
 With workspaces, packages can reference each other directly during development without the need to publish them to a repository.
-This streamlines the workflow by allowing to manage all related packages together within a single project.
+This streamlines the workflow by allowing you to manage all related packages together within a single project.

 Previously, developing interdependent packages required publishing each package before dependent packages could use the changes.
 With workspace support, dependencies within the workspace are resolved seamlessly, eliminating the need to publish to a package repository.
 This enables faster development cycles and easier testing of changes across packages.